Paramedic-EMT - Certificate (3330)

 Begin exploring your options now!

-Our program trains you in life-support procedures and prepares you to enter the workforce upon completion of the program.
+Our certificate trains you in life-support procedures and prepares you to enter the workforce upon completion.
 The procedures are performed by following physicians’ orders that are sent via radio or by following standard medical protocols.
 Also, you will be prepared to take the paramedic certification exam administered by the National Registry of Emergency Medical Technicians.

-After completing the program, you will know how to:
+After completing the certificate, you will know how to:

 - Administer standard emergency treatments